nlebeck/java-games/README.md

 * *Interactions* occur when the player character is next to a Sprite and presses the "interact button" (currently the Enter key).
-Currently, interactions are defined by a per-Sprite InteractionHandler, and the game logic must "register" the Sprite as "interactable" each frame using a proximity event.
+Currently, interactions are defined by a per-Sprite InteractionHandler.

 The current setup, with collisions and proximity events being defined per-class and interactions being defined per-object, is not ideal.
-In particular, it is ugly to require the game logic to use a per-class proximity event to register a Sprite as interactable when interactions are per-object.
-I am actively thinking about how to clean up these event definitions.
-I also want to make the registration of interactable Sprites each frame automatic.
+My current plan is to add per-class interactions and per-object pair collisions and proximity events, so that you can write either per-class or per-object logic for all three event types.
+I might also add support for collisions and proximity events defined between an object and a class, if it ends up being useful.

 Niel Lebeck